Please read this Q&A to better understand puppy mill dogs and our policies regarding their adoption. Thanks!

 Q: Why does a puppy mill dog often require a home with a fenced-in yard?

 A: Home life is an entirely new experience for a puppy mill dog.
 They don’t understand the humans who are being so kind to them, nor do they understand open doors, the sound of a dishwasher, the daunting stair case or the sound of a passing car.
 Even a flushing toilet can send a puppy mill dog running!

-We do not accept fenced-in areas that are not attached to the home, or kennel runs as alternatives for puppy mill dogs.
-We also cannot accept electronic fences.
+When a fence is required, we do not accept fenced-in areas that are not attached to the home, or kennel runs as alternatives for puppy mill dogs.
+We also cannot accept electric fences.